 "We, Acme Holiday Company Limited , act as agent in booking your holiday accommodation and any other related services.
 Your contract will be with your accommodation owner or other service provider."

-What if the Holiday Accommodation is Not as Described?This is a tricky situation in that morally you could say that both parties are liable.
+This is a tricky situation in that morally you could say that both parties are liable.
 For example, if you spot holiday accommodation in a brochure that clearly states there is a cot available for a baby - but on arrival the cot is sadly absent, you have every right to complain as you booked the accommodation on the basis of information provided by the agent.
 You should notify the agent of the error, and they will have to prove that any such information was passed onto them in good faith.
 Legally, although the contract is still with the property owner, if the owner can prove that they passed on the correct information about their holiday accommodation to the agent, but the agent misinformed you, they can take action themselves against the agency.
 The correct way to deal with this sort of issue is to notify the booking agent but address any complaints to the owner.
 The agent should give you the owner's details when you make your booking.

 It will always be the owner of the accommodation that is liable for any compensation - in this scenario for example, perhaps you would have had to buy a travel cot because you needed somewhere for your child to sleep.
 If the mistake was made as a result of an error by the booking agent, the owner then has the option of recovering the cost from the booking agent, as the owner will have his or her own contract with the agent.